tsmrkk/writing_an_interpreter_in_go/note/day4.md

 ### Context-Free Grammar
 A CFG is a aset of rules that describe how to form correct sentences in a language.
 Common notationl formats of CFGs are the BNF or the EBNF.
 EBNF stands for(Extended BNF).

-## 2.3 Writing a parser for the monkey programming language
+## 2.3 Writing a parser for the Monkey programming language
 There are two main strategies to parse a programming language:

 - top-down parsing